-Top Altcoins to Watch in 2021
+Top Altcoins to Watch

 While bitcoin is the big boy of the crypto world, many alternative coins or ‘altcoins’ have cropped up in recent years.
-Here are some of the top altcoins to watch for 2021 – ranked in no particular order.
+Here are some of the top altcoins to watch – ranked in no particular order.

 What is an altcoin?